yuguaa/Element-Plus-X/apps/docs/en/components/useSend/index.md

-# useSend & XRequest 🌳
+# useSend & XRequest (XRequest is deprecated, recommend using hook-fetch) 🌳

 ## Background Introduction